MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 1. Enter the amount of each add-on you would like to allocate to each environment.

    > [!TIP]
-   > Power Automate process is the same as process license.
+   > Power Automate Process is the same as Process license.

    > [!NOTE]
-   > The process license is environment specific.
-So, if you have multiple environments that need to run a flow and/or unattended desktop flow, you need to assign the process license in each environment.
+   > The Process license is environment specific.
+So, if you have multiple environments that need to run a flow and/or unattended desktop flow, you need to assign the Process license in each environment.

 1. Select **Save**.

    ![An image that displays the steps needed to assign a license to an environment.](../media/power-automate-licensing/assign-process-license-environment.png)

-   After you assign the process licenses to an environment, you can choose which flows can use the process licenses.
+   After you assign the Process licenses to an environment, you can choose which flows can use the Process licenses.

 1. In [Power Automate](https://flow.microsoft.com/), choose the flow to which you want to add the license.
-Owners, co-owners of the flow and admins can assign a process license to a flow.
+Owners, co-owners of the flow and admins can assign a Process license to a flow.

-   When you select a flow, you see a new section in the details pane that tells you if the flow is assigned to a user, or if it's part of the process license.
+   When you select a flow, you see a new section in the details pane that tells you if the flow is assigned to a user, or if it's part of the Process license.
 The default for a flow is to use the license of the user.

-1. To have a flow use the process license, select  **Edit** in the details panel.
+1. To have a flow use the Process license, select  **Edit** in the details panel.
 You'll then see the **Name**, **Description, and **Plan** that the flow uses.
-If your environment has the process license assigned, you can move that flow to use the process license.
+If your environment has the Process license assigned, you can move that flow to use the Process license.
 Otherwise, you need to assign capacity.

    ![Image that shows that not per flow capacity is available.](../media/power-automate-licensing/per-flow-plan-capacity-needed.png)